-- COVID-19 vaccination will help protect you from getting the virus and may help keep you from getting seriously ill even if you do get COVID-19.
+- COVID-19 vaccination may help protect you from getting the virus and will help keep you from getting seriously ill even if you do get COVID-19.
 It may also protect people around you, particularly people at increased risk for severe illness from COVID-19.

 - After receiving the vaccine, you may have some side effects, which are normal signs that your body is building protection against the virus.
 These side effects may feel like flu and may even affect your ability to do daily activities, but they should go away in a few days.
 Common side effects include: pain and swelling on the arm where you got the shot, fever, chills, tiredness, and headache.

-- With most COVID-19 vaccines, you will need 2 shots in order for them to work.
+- With most COVID-19 vaccines, you will need 2 shots in order for them to work the best.
 Get the second shot even if you have side effects after the first one, unless a vaccination provider or your doctor tells you not to get a second shot.

 - It takes time for your body to build protection after any vaccination.
-COVID-19 vaccines that require 2 shots may not protect you until a week or two after your second shot.
+COVID-19 vaccines that require 2 shots may not protect you well until two weeks after your second shot.

-- Getting COVID-19 may offer some natural protection, known as immunity.
-But experts don’t know how long this protection lasts, and the risk of severe illness and death from COVID-19 far outweighs any benefits of natural immunity.
+- Getting COVID-19 may offer some protection, known as infection-acquired immunity. (note this is not "natural immunity" as it is sometimes called).
+We don’t know how long this type of protection lasts.
 COVID-19 vaccination will help protect you by creating an antibody response without having to experience sickness.

-- It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
+- It’s important for everyone to continue using all the tools available to help stop this pandemic.
 No one tool alone is going to stop the pandemic.
-Continue to wear a mask, stay at least 6 feet away from others, avoid crowds, and wash your hands often.
+Continue to wear a mask in crowded indoor settings wash your hands often.

 Learn the COVID-19 vaccine Myths vs. Facts by clicking here.